Lost and Unfounded

 The question, then, remains: Will Kafka’s work survive the distorted representations made in his name, or go the way of Josephine?
 The singer seems to perish at the end of her story, but the narrator tells us that she “happily lose[s] herself,” so her death marks a joyous release from the debilitating cage of her celebrity.
 It is more difficult to imagine a joyous release for Kafka, long dead, as long as scattered morsels of his work are up for sale; cut up and repackaged for popular consumption on the basis of false promises, his writings become more difficult to read rather than less.
 Under these circumstances, how can we salvage the author from his profiteers?
 One way, surely, is to reconstruct a reliable publication history for his work, and thereby learn to read his texts against the market values that threaten their legibility.
 In this way, we can edge closer to what is written, even if it means getting a bit dusty along the way.

-Judith Butler is Maxine Elliot Professor Emeritus in the Department of Comparative Literature at the University of California, Berkeley.
-Her most recent book, The Force of Nonviolence, was published by Verso in 2020.
+Judith Butler is Maxine Elliot Professor Emeritus in the Department of Comparative Literature at the University of California, Berkeley and Visiting Distinguished Professor in the Department of Philosophy at The New School.
+Their most recent book is The Force of Nonviolence (Verso, 2020).